filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

   ConsiderOfflineRetrievalDeals = true
   # A list made of Data CIDs to reject when making deals
   PieceCidBlocklist = []
-  # How long the sealing process for a sector should take.
-This needs to be
+  # How long the sealing process for a sector should take (see below)
-  # configured for your miner and can be estimated by pledging one sector.
   ExpectedSealDuration = "12h0m0s"
   # A filter expression to only accept very specific deals (see below)
   Filter = ""
 ```

 `ExpectedSealDuration` is an estimate of how long sealing will take, and is used to reject deals whose start epoch might be earlier than the expected completion of sealing.
+It can be estimated by [benchmarking](benchmarks.md) or by [pledging a sector](sector-pledging.md).

 To filter deals based on certain parameters, modify the `Filter` param.
 This param should be a shell command that will be run when processing a deal proposal.
 Deals are accepted if the Filter's exit code is 0.
 For any other exit code, deals will be rejected.
 Set `Filter` to `false` to reject all deals and `true` to accept all deals.
 For example, the following filter only accepts deals from clients with specific addresses: